Carrara, QLD

 Where is Carrara?

-Carrara is a suburb of Queensland, Australia.
+Carrara is a suburb of Queensland, Australia, in the Gold Coast local government area.

 What is the population of Carrara?